 The structure of the paper is as follows.
-In the next section the non-rotating spherical gravastar of Ref.~\cite{MazurMottola:2015} is briefly reviewed.
+In the next section the nonrotating spherical gravastar of Ref.~\cite{MazurMottola:2015} is briefly reviewed.
 In Sec.~\ref{Sec:Eineqs} we derive the Einstein equations for the slowly rotating gravastar.
 In Secs.~\ref{Sec:Exterior} and \ref{Sec:Interior} we give the general analytic solution of these equations for the exterior and interior rotating gravastar metric functions respectively, showing that finiteness of the perturbations on the horizon requires the exterior geometry to be identical to that of a Kerr BH.
 In Sec.~\ref{Sec:Joining}, we discuss the joining of the interior and exterior at the mutual horizon boundary, relying on the analytic method of Paper I \cite{axihorizon}.
 In Sec.~\ref{Sec:SurfTens} we give the $\d$-distributional stress energy tensor on the null horizon and surface gravity discontinuity resulting from this gluing of interior to exterior.
-Sec.~\ref{Sec:Komar} contains the Komar mass, angular momentum and moment of inertia of the slowly rotating gravastar solution, showing that some integration constants can be fixed by eliminating sources at the origin.
-Sec.~\ref{Sec:SumDisc} contains a Summary and Discussion of our results, and comparison to other models, while Sec.~\ref{Sec:Conclusions} contains our Conclusions and consequences for observations.
+Section~\ref{Sec:Komar} contains the Komar mass, angular momentum and moment of inertia of the slowly rotating gravastar solution, showing that some integration constants can be fixed by eliminating sources at the origin.
+Section~\ref{Sec:SumDisc} contains a Summary and Discussion of our results, and comparison to other models, while Sec.~\ref{Sec:Conclusions} contains our Conclusions and consequences for observations.

 There are three Appendices.
 Appendix \ref{Sec:EinTens} contains the Einstein tensor component for the rotating metric (\ref{axisymstat}) expanded up to second order in the small rotation parameter.
-Appendix \ref{Sec:Weyl} contains the Weyl tensor of this metric, and Appendix \ref{Sec:Conform} contains the conformal diagram that results from gluing of the non-rotating gravastar interior to the exterior at the horizon surface.
-Hereafter we generally use geometric units where $G\!=\!c\!=\!1$ to simplify the notation, restoring them only when useful for clarity, and MTW conventions \cite{MTW}.
+Appendix \ref{Sec:Weyl} contains the Weyl tensor of this metric, and Appendix \ref{Sec:Conform} contains the conformal diagram that results from gluing of the nonrotating gravastar interior to the exterior at the horizon surface.
+Hereafter we generally use geometric units where $G\!=\!c\!=\!1$ to simplify the notation, restoring them only when useful for clarity, and MTW metric and curvature conventions \cite{MTW}.